Last updated January 2023 | Contact | Privacy Policy

 Section 3.

+relevant evidence.
 Table 1 - Sample database of Didsbury Jewish residents in 1905

 * Area key: AP - Albert Park; WD - West Didsbury; W - Withington; D - Didsbury Sources: Manchester Trade Directories